 Now that you’ve got a ton of awesome contest promotion ideas, your contest is sure to make a splash online.
-Remember, begin promoting your giveaway before it goes live so you’ll get a ton of entries on day 1.
+Remember, begin promoting your giveaway before it goes live to get many entries on day 1.

-After you choose the winner or people vote for their favorite entry, don’t leave your audience hanging!
+Don’t leave your audience hanging after you choose the winner or people vote for their favorite entry!
 Be sure to announce the winner on your website and all of your social media accounts.

-With these tips, your contest will be such a success, you’ll want to start brainstorming new contest ideas right away.
+With these tips, your contest will be such a success; you might even want to start brainstorming new contest ideas right away.